 The Turkish artillery and machine gunners kept up their deadly work.

-Major Powles realised a Turkish machine-gun nest was decimating his attack on the 18th’s left flank.
-He directed the next companies to swing left into the teeth of the enfilade to take it out.
-But as Bean notes
+A machine-gun nest was decimating the 18th’s left flank.
+Major Powles directed the next companies to swing left into the teeth of the enfilade to take it out.
+But, as Bean notes:

 This attempt was quickly shattered.

 Maj.
 Powles threw his last last companies in:

 These later lines, however, only reached the trench in fragments, and the situation of the left flank was desperate.
 From a point of vantage in a cross-trench the Turks were flinging bombs with Australians.

 By now Powles had lost control of the battle.
 In the confusion,

 An unauthorized order to retire had been given to some of Lane’s men, and in withdrawing over the open they lost heavily.16

 Any chance for success waned with the setting sun.